biosustain/p-thermo/README.md

 # g-thermo

-Genome-scale metabolic model of _G. thermoglucosidasius_ DSM 2542.
+Genome-scale metabolic model of _P. thermoglucosidasius_NCIB 11955 (DSM 2542).

 ## Dependencies required
 Both the cobra and cameo dependencies are required for operation of the g-thermo model.